 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

 Whether or not you should polish your floors, however, depends on their finish.
 Those with a protective surface—a waterproof barrier such as urethane, for example—will benefit from polish, but floors with penetrating finishes like tung oil or unsealed wood require wax instead of polish.
 Using the wrong product can cause a host of problems, from making floors too slick to dulling the finish, and impair proper refinishing down the road.
-So it’s important to determine which kind of floor you have (our Step 1 in this guide on how to polish wood floors) before you dive in and cause damage.
+It’s important to determine which kind of floor you have (our Step 1 in this guide on how to polish wood floors) before you dive in and cause damage.

 Tools & Materials